 “Time is our most finite asset, and leverage – the value we produce per unit of time – allows us to direct our time toward what matters most”.
 This is one of the core ideas of the book “The Effective Engineer” by Edmund Lau.

 Now, doesn’t that sound a lot like Andy Grove in his “High Output Management” book?
 Indeed, it does, and the book makes a couple of references to Grove.
 But its obviously different in its focus on engineering.
 So let’s see what’s inside.

 The right mindset

 Before diving into actual things to do, the book talks about the right mindset.
 And surely, this is not limited to engineering at all.
-Lau introduces the often quoted concept of fixed mindsets versus growth mindsets, whereas people who think in a fixed mindset tend to believe that their skills and qualities are set in stone and pre-determined, avoid challenges, easily give up up obstacles and live in fear of feedback, while people thinking in a growth mindset believe they can nurture and grow their skills, they embrace challenges, see failures as opportunities to learn and find inspiration in the success of others.
+Lau introduces the often quoted concept of fixed mindsets versus growth mindsets, whereas people who think in a fixed mindset tend to believe that their skills and qualities are set in stone and pre-determined, they avoid challenges, easily give up on obstacles and live in fear of feedback, while people thinking in a growth mindset believe they can nurture and grow their skills, they embrace challenges, see failures as opportunities to learn and find inspiration in the success of others.

 Now, needless to say, being an effective engineer and focusing on high-leverage activities is based on adopting a growth mindset.
 He advises: “Own your story”.